 Students interested in the dual degree program apply for admission by submitting their application to Heinz College (selecting the MAM program and the MAM-GIOCA dual degree track).
 Prospective students are not required to submit a separate application to the University of Bologna.
 Students interested in a semester exchange/study abroad (not the double degree) as part of their experience as a traditional MAM student should apply to the MAM program, MAM Two-Year track.
 University of Bologna students interested in studying for one semester in Pittsburgh, please Click Here for more information.

-Students must successfully complete their first three semesters of study in the MAM program to be eligible to continue in the dual degree program in Bologna.
+Students must successfully complete their first year of study at the University of Bologna’s GIOCA program to be eligible to continue in the dual degree program in Pittsburgh for years two and three of the program.
 Details regarding the application process can be found here: http://www.heinz.cmu.edu/school-of-public-policy-management/arts-management-mam/admissions/index.aspx

 Additional questions specific to the GIOCA degree program and the University of Bologna can be found here: http://corsi.unibo.it/gioca/Pages/default.aspx